ytakefuji/openai/README.md

 # openai
-This is for classes on how to use generative AI systems for Data Science at Musashino University in Japan.
+This is for classes on how to use regenerative AI systems for Data Science at Musashino University in Japan.

 There are two types of dialog regenerative AI systems: online interactive dialog AI via browser and terminal command AI in batch style.
 To use terminal command AI, their settings are required respectively.